arviz-devs/arviz-project/governance/processes.md

 Core contributors can also voluntarily leave the project by notifying the community through a public means or by notifying the entire council.

 Unless they request otherwise, they will be listed on {ref}`emeritus` page.

-## Voting Criteria For Future Elections
-Voting for first election is restricted to establish stable governance, and to defer major decision to elected leaders
-* For the first election only the people registered following the guidelines in `elections/ArviZ_2020.md` can vote
-* In the first year, the council must determine voting eligibility for future elections between two criteria:
-  * Core contributors
-  * The contributing community at large